 General Liability Insurance is not legally required in most cases.
-In some states, liability insurance is required as a condition of getting a license for some professions such as plumbers and electricians.
+In some states, General Liability Insurance is required as a condition of getting a license for some professions, such as plumbers and electricians.

-Sometimes, customers or other third-parties may require liability insurance in order to do business together or allow access to their premises.
+Sometimes, customers or other third parties may require General Liability insurance in order to do business together or allow access to their premises.
 For example, a caterer for a wedding may be required to have insurance by the wedding venue.
 Or, a moving company may be required to have insurance by a building in order to work in the building.

 No, General Liability Insurance usually does not have a deductible.

 The limit of insurance is the maximum that the insurance company will pay in claims.
 It is common in General Liability policies for there to be separate limits “per occurrence” and “per year.”
 The “per occurrence” limit is the maximum that the insurer will pay for a single loss, while the “per year” limit is the maximum they will pay for the policy year.

 Your business has limits of $2 million “per occurrence” and $4 million “per year.”
 During a particularly unlucky policy year, your business experiences the following losses:

 The insurance company would pay the following amounts on your claims:

 - $2 million, because the “per occurrence” limit is $2 million